Fine Art

 An introduction to philosophical aesthetics, which has been marginalized and often ignored in philosophical discourse during the past four hundred years.
 During the last few decades the questions posted by aesthetics have moved back into the center of the philosophical discussion, including the use of the concept by “post-modern” thinkers.
 The course seeks to bring the student into the longer conversation concerning beauty, “retrieve” important elements that have been lost, and provide a basis for further study.
 Prerequisite: ARC 210, ART 242, DES 310, FLM 250, GDM 310, ILL 210, PHI 213, or PHO 330.

-Upper Division Art History Electives
+Upper Division Art History & Theory Electives

 ARC 350 Architectural Theory I